leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/nginx.md

 description: Serve your own project using nginx
 ---

+## Overview

+This guide will help you set up a basic server using nginx to run your project with CheerpX.
 CheerpX requires [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), which itself requires the site to be cross-origin isolated.
 This means that the server must set the appropriate headers.

-Here's an example of a basic nginx configuration that allows CheerpX to run.
+## Configuration Steps

+### 1. Prepare Your Nginx Configuration

+Create a file named `nginx.conf` and add the following configuration:

 ```nginx
 worker_processes  1;